An Open Letter from the Harwood CIRCLE: Funders, are You Frustrated by a Lack of Progress? It’s Why We Embraced a Different Approach.

 The work is far from complete in our communities.
 Communities are organic systems.
 Shifting them is a long-term journey.
 Yet without a doubt, each of our communities is on a fundamentally different path forward as a result of embracing this approach.

 Our communities and the nation are calling out for a new path forward.
-We hope you’ll join us by attending one of our upcoming virtual convenings on June 13 and 14 to learn about how you can adopt and adapt this approach for your community.
+We hope you’ll join us by attending an upcoming event to learn about how you can adopt and adapt this approach for your community.